anir-tubi/tubi-roku/README.md

 - Content APIs are set to production.
 Analytics ingestion API, and Logging API set to staging.
 - No starter components or remote components are used.

-Send the .zip that is created to the appropriate QA team member along with a Club House ticket requesting testing.
+Send the .zip that is created to the appropriate QA team member along with a Shortcut ticket requesting testing.

 # Suitest